Blinky-Lite/blinky-bus-serial-cube/README.md

 ## Setting up the Bluetooth
 We will use the [Arduino Programming environment](https://www.arduino.cc/en/software) to program the Teensy-LC.
 In addition to the Arduino programming environment, you will need to install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html).

+You can obtain the source code for the cube by either cloning the repository or downloading a zip file from the green <span style="background:green;color:white;">Code</span> button on the [Github page](https://github.com/Blinky-Lite-Exchange/blinky-bus-cube).

 The next step is to set the baud rate, pin code, and name of the HC06 Bluetooth module.

 This step can be skipped if you are going to use 9600 baud without a pin code.
 However, <ins>if you do not name the device it will be difficult to find  the device during the pairing process</ins>.

 The baud rate, pin code, and name of the HC06 are setup in the sketch contained in the folder HC06-Setup.The HC06 Bluetooth module is connected to the Serial1 port.
 The default baud rate of the HC06 is 9600.
 The baud rate on line 24 of the sketch must match this baud rate.
 For most Blinky-Lite applications, a baud rate of 19200 is sufficient and this is set on line 5 of the sketch.
 The user can choose any pin or name as long it is only 4 characters long.

 Open the Arduino programming environment serial monitor before loading the sketch.
 Choose the correct board and port under the Tools menu and load the HC06-Setup sketch.
 If successful, the output of the serial monitor will look like:<br>
 <img src="doc/HC06SetupSerialMonitor.png"/><br>